 A bankruptcy is a highly structured procedure under the jurisdiction of the federal bankruptcy courts; do not attempt to file bankruptcy without the aid of an attorney.
 Bankruptcy lawyers often will charge a set, or flat, fee to file a Chapter 7, and it might be possible to repay at least part of the attorney’s fee over time as a part of a Chapter 13 payment plan.
 Visit the American Bar Association’s Directory of Programs for organizations in your area that might provide free or low-cost bankruptcy assistance.

-For more information about bankruptcy, the National Consumer Law Center has several publications on this topic, including an overview of bankruptcy, your legal rights during and after bankruptcy, and how to use credit wisely after bankruptcy.
+For more information about bankruptcy, the National Consumer Law Center has several publications on this topic, including an overview of bankruptcy, your legal rights during and after bankruptcy.

 You should not be taxed on the cost of the house, so long as the home was provided by a nonprofit organization that includes people like your veteran within the charitable class of people it serves.
 You should appeal the Internal Revenue Service’s determination with the assistance of legal counsel.
 Visit the nationwide page on the American Bar Association’s Directory of Programs for information about an organization that will help veterans with tax problems.